Kernix13/tower/README.md

 ## To Do Items

 1. 📌 ✅ HOME: New Logo - ehh, it's okay - new one again, better but bad font
-2. 📌 ✅ Custom header.php for page
+2. 📌 ✅ Different header.php files for different template files

-- Now I have too many, need to create a template-part for D.R.Y. principle
-- or use a conditional like in index.php, e.g.: `if ( is_home() && ! is_front_page() ) :`
+- I used a conditional in header-custom.php which covers every template file that my theme uses

-3. 📌 ✅ Enqueue Font Awesome - not working, had to use a plugin (slowing my site)
+3. 📌 ✅ Enqueue Font Awesome - not working, slowing my site, should I use `wp_print_scripts`?
-4. 📌 ✅ Site looks way better but still needs tweaks to the styling and content
+4. 📌 ✅ Site looks way better but still needs tweaks to the styling and content here and there
 5. 📌 Console Error:

-- 📌 1 for `Uncaught ReferenceError: wp is not defined` - I assume in reference to the prefix `$wp_` - do I need to replace with my textdomain?
+- 📌 1 for `Uncaught ReferenceError: wp is not defined` in customizer.php - I assume in reference to the prefix `$wp_` - do I need to replace with my textdomain?

 7. 📌 ONGOING Update repo theme with the theme here and push to live site